 Dr. Randy Liefer is a Associate Fellow of AIAA with over 35 years of aerospace engineering experience.
 He has earned advanced degrees from the Massachusetts Institute of Technology and the University of Kansas.
 He has served as Division Chief and Deputy Head of the Department of Astronautics at the U.S. Air Force Academy, and has been a member of the AIAA Space Systems Technical Committee.
 He has been a visiting lecturer at Delft Technical University in The Netherlands working in the SpaceTech Masters Program in Space Systems Engineering.
 He is also an adjunct professor at Stevens Institute of Technology.

-Dr. Jerry Jon Sellers, author of Understanding Space: An Introduction to Astronautics, and is a contributing author and editor of Applied Space Systems Engineering, and a contributing author of Human Spaceflight Analysis and Design.
+Dr. Jerry Jon Sellers, is the author of Understanding Space: An Introduction to Astronautics, a contributing author and editor of Applied Space Systems Engineering, and a contributing author of Human Spaceflight Analysis and Design.
 He has over 30 years of space systems experience including Guidance & On-board Navigation Officer in Space Shuttle Mission Control; Assistant Professor of Astronautics at the U.S. Air Force Academy; and Chief of Astronautics for the Air Force European Office of Aerospace Research & Development.
 He is an Associate Fellow at AIAA and the former Chairman of the Space Systems Technical Committee.
+Jerry is a certified Scaled Agile Program Consultant and a corresponding member of the International Academy of Astronautics.
 He is also an adjunct professor at Stevens Institute of Technology.